s0ngkran/getx-park/README.md

 ## Features

-You can use this extension for check Obx() variable in GetX.
+You can use this extension for checking Obx() variables in GetX.

 ![feature X](https://raw.githubusercontent.com/s0ngkran/getx-park/main/images/getx_park_example-2.jpg)